jessicalnewell/jessicalnewell.github.io/_posts/2019-02-09-feature_selection_king_county_house_sales.markdown

 ---

+Let's say we are a real estate agent in Seattle looking for an algorithm to predict the home prices.

-For the Module 1 Project, we studied the King County, Washington house sales data set.
+For the Module 1 Project, we studied a data set of King County, Washington house sales data.
 The objective was to find out which features, such as the number of bedrooms, whether it's a waterfront property or the square footage of the living space, were good predictors of what the sale price would be.

-We created our predictions using linear regression.
+I created the predictions using linear regression.

 In this post, I'm going to share the process by which I selected the features for applying the model to.
 I based my process for feature selection on [this post](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python).

-First, I created a table of all of the features in the given data set and what my expectation was for them predicting sale price:
+First, I created a table of all of the features listed in the given data set and what my expectation was for them predicting sale price.

 ![](https://httpsimage.com/v2/099b2c67-35c6-419f-bafb-e5e14804196b.png)